Mantaro/mantaro-wiki/znai/guides/welcome-and-leave-messages.md

 # Combining your knowledge

 Ok so you learned how to use embeds and modifiers.
 What about both in one?
-<br></br>(Please note that using mentions in the title, footer, field names, author and some other places will not work and display them how they look internally to discord.
+(Please note that using mentions in the title, footer, field names, author and some other places will not work and display them how they look internally to discord.
 This is a discord limitation that we cannot do anything about.)

 `~>opts usermessage joinmessage embed:author:"Welcome to $(event.guild.name)", authorImg:"https://i.imgur.com/VoVaJ0K.png", title:"Please be sure to read our rules carefully thanks~", description:"Please enjoy your stay $(event.user.mention)", thumbnail:"$(event.user.avatar)", color:"c91191",footer:"Server owned by $(event.guild.owner.username)", footerImg:"$(event.guild.owner.avatar)"`